Player005/multiloader-mod-template/README.md

    Then, check the [`gradle.properties`](gradle.properties) file and set your mod info like id, package, name and authors there.
 2. **IDE integration** <br>
    First, import your repo into IDEA and import the gradle project if it isn't importing already (this might take a while).
-   Once done, you can run the `genSources` gradle task in the fabric category and then use the "download sources" button once that's finished to ensure you have access to the Minecraft source code in all modules.
+   Once done, you can run the `genSources` gradle task in the fabric category to ensure that you have access to the Minecraft source code in all modules.

+   For neoforge, IDEA might not automatically use the right sources, and will show a blue bar at the top when viewing minecraft / neoforge sources, with a button named "attach sources" that you need to click to make it use the generated sources.
 4. **Rename package** <br>
    In the `common`, `fabric` and `neoforge` modules, refactor the package name from `net.yourpackage.yourmod` to your actual package name.
 Also adjust the java file names and the `modID` field
 5. **Done** <br>